-Table A.10 Appraisal matrix for Policy SB1 Woodseaves SA Objectives Decision-Making Criteria SA Score Justification and recycling? sustainable transport system.
+SA Objectives Decision-Making Criteria SA Score Justification · and recycling? sustainable transport system.
 Will it lead to an increased proportion of energy needs being met from renewable sources?
 Overall, the identification of the settlement boundary for Woodseaves could have a mixed effect on climate change.
 Will it increase energy efficiency?
 Will it make use of new and clean technologies?
 12 To protect and enhance biodiversity Will it lead to the protection of designated sites?
 The potential for new housing to be delivered within the settlement boundary for Woodseaves will result in the development of existing green field land and Will it lead to enhancement of designated sites? therefore loss of the existing habitats in these locations.
-However, Policy N4 The Natural Environment & Green Infrastructure provides for Will it result in habitat creation at all scales/Will it conserve and enhance natural/ semi natural habitats? the Borough's natural environment to be protected, enhanced and improved with reference to both designated and non-designated habitats.
+However, Policy N4 The Natural Environment & Green Infrastructure provides for Will it result in habitat creation at all scales/Will it conserve and enhance natural/ semi natural habitats? reference to both designated and non-designated habitat need to adhere to this policy, which should help to reduce effects and achieve some benefits for biodiversity; overa the Borough's natural environment to be protected, enhanced and improved with reference to both designated and non-designated habitats.
 Any new housing will need to adhere to this policy, which should help to reduce potential negative effects and achieve some benefits for biodiversity; overall the effects are mixed and uncertain.
-Will it conserve and enhance nationally significant species and habitats? +/-? and anecream Will it improve biodiversity within urban areas?
+Will it conserve and enhance nationally significant species and habitats? +/-? and uncertain.
+Will it improve biodiversity within urban areas?
 Will it enhance the wider ecological network and seek to minimise the fragmentation of nature corridors and networks?
 Will it reduce indirect impacts on designated sites?
 13 To protect and conserve Will it result in the -?
 The potential for new housing development to be delivered within the settlement